Modules

 Solve the forced response in terms of the detuning \(\sigma\).
 Returns \(\sigma(a_i)\).
 It is recalled that \(\omega = \omega_{\textrm{MMS}} + \epsilon \sigma\).

-stability_analysis(coord='cartesian', rewrite_polar=False, eigenvalues=False, bifurcation_curves=False, trace_curves=False, analyse_blocks=False, kwargs_bif={})[source]
+stability_analysis_forced(coord='cartesian', rewrite_polar=True, eigenvalues=False, bifurcation_curves=False, trace_curves=False, analyse_blocks=False, kwargs_bif={})[source]

 Parameters: